Safety is everyone's business

 • You should never be asked for your bank card’s four-digit PIN, which is used for paying a retailer in person, online.
 Never share this code: only scam websites will ask you for it.

 • Some e-commerce websites save your bank card number when you make your first payment, so that you don’t have to enter it again for future transactions.
 We advise you not to use this feature.
-Under no circumstances should your bank card’s CSC be saved.
+Under no circumstances should your bank card’s CSC be saved. - After purchase: checks

 The confirmation email